Welcome/Main

 • High-quality, male and female voices for speech synthesis

-• Robust, parsable, and redirectable confirmation messages
+• Robust, parsable, and redirectable confirmation messages back to originator

 • End-user may accept, retry, or reject a message with prompting